yoasif/yoasif.github.io/_posts/2019-02-28-18th-year-old-firefox-bug-web-page-controls-are-unreadable-if-you-use-a-dark-gtk-theme.markdown

 (yes, I am using a dark theme on Linux, and yes, all of those examples are themed appropriately.)

-> <q>So you agree that it is web authors that are breaking their own websites on minority OSes because they don't realize that browsers on those OSes may respect the users wishes that controls are themed according to their OS theme, right?</q>
+> > So you agree that it is web authors that are breaking their own websites on minority OSes because they don't realize that browsers on those OSes may respect the users wishes that controls are themed according to their OS theme, right?
 >
 > no. tons and tons of websites are broken because of a team effort between web designers not doing perfect theming and firefox not doing its job of rendering websites sanely. it has very little to do with the OS, because the OS simply passes information to the web browser.
 >
-> <q>you seem to be the one with the chip on your shoulder.</q>
+> > you seem to be the one with the chip on your shoulder.
 >
 > i didn't refer to a bug fix as a bug "fix"

-As I mentioned previously, native theming has been around forever.
+Native theming has been around forever.
 Clearly, you prefer that browsers not theme themselves based on the OS that they run on.
 In that case, you can change the preference.

 I don't get the anger, personally.